Norbulingka Palace Lhasa - Tibet's Largest Classic Garden

 Norbulingka History

-As a barren land, Norbulingka was initially nothing but full of overgrown weeds and infested wild animals.
-Due to the scrub growth alongside and beautiful scenery in the summer, this place was attractive to 7th Dalai Lama, who’d like to pitch camp to spend his whole summer time there.
-Finally, in the year of 1755, this place was transformed into a park by the 7th Dalai Lama where he handled political issues, met guests and organized ceremonies.
+As a barren land, Norbulingka was initially nothing but full of overgrown weeds and infested with wild animals.
+In the 18th century, due to its scrub growth alongside and the beautiful scenery in the summer, it drew the attentinon of Kelzang Gyatso, who would like to pitch camps to spend his whole summer time there.
+Finally, in the year 1755, this place was officially developed into a garden - style residence, serving as a venue for handling local affairs and receiving guests.

-Today, being a public park and museum opened in 1959, common people can visit inside to wonder its beauty.
-Also there are various activities and festivals taken place for tourists to join in the Tibetan.
+Today, being a public park and museum opened in 1959, common people can visit inside to wonder at its beauty.
+Also, there are various activities and festivals taking place for tourists to join in Tibetan.

 Norbulingka Highlights

-As an extraordinary palace, Norbulingka provides brilliant buildings of Tibetan architecture.
-Potrang, in Tibetan, means “palace”.
-There are three outstanding potrangs - The Kelsang Potrang, Tsokyil Potrang and Takten Migyur Potrang built by three Dalai Lamas.
-In these potrangs, There are some precious historical relics and art works kept.
-You can see many elegant Thangkas, solemn Buddha statues, beautiful wall paintings and nice chinaware gifted by central Chinese governments since ancient time.
+There are three outstanding potrangs, namely "palace" in Tibetan, including the Kelsang Potrang, Chensal Potrang and Takten Migyur Potrang.
+Inside these potrangs, there are some precious historical relics and art works kept.
+You can see many elegant Thangkas, solemn Buddha statues, beautiful wall paintings, and nice chinaware gifted by the central Chinese governments since ancient times.

-Takten Migyur Potrang (达旦明久颇章): Built in 1954 by 14th Dalai Lama, it is called the New Palace.
+Takten Migyur Potrang (达旦明久颇章): Built in 1954, it is called the New Palace.
 As the most elegant and largest palace with a fusion of a temple and villa, it is the representative to present Tibetan architecture.
-With the similar function of other palaces, the chapels on the second floor reserved a serial mural to describe the history of Tibet by over 300 scenes, which is quite particularly.
+With a similar function to other palaces, however, the chapels on the second floor reserved a serial mural to describe the history of Tibet by over 300 scenes, which is quite particular.

 Shoton Festival Activities

-Apart from some splendid palaces and magnificent buildings, Norbulingka also features some big Tibet event activities, such as the annual Shoton Festival.
-After the grand ceremony of Buddha Exhibition in Drepung Monastery, this festival still last with strong atmosphere from the first day to the seventh day of July in Tibetan Lunar Calendar.
+Apart from its splendid palaces and magnificent buildings, Norbulingka also features some significant Tibetan cultural events, with the most prominent and lively being the annual Shoton Festival.
+While the Shoton Festival unfolds across multiple venues in Lhasa, Norbulingka stands as its core and most iconic main venue.
+After the grand ceremony of the Buddha Exhibition in Drepung Monastery, this festival still lasts with a strong atmosphere from the first day to the seventh day of July in Tibetan Lunar Calendar (mid-to-late August of the Gregorian calendar).
 During those days, people gather in Norbulingka to have a family picnic and enjoy wonderful Tibetan shows.
 Many famous Tibetan Opera teams will compete in Norbulingka to perform traditional shows and dances to please audiences.

 Norbulingka Park Tyokyil Potrang